wkantaros/aggregated-liquidity-prediction-markets/README.md

 -EV bets across all markets.

 *Mechanism thoughts*:
-- enforce a "max bet" size equal to 1/100th of current LP exposure.
+- enforce a "max bet" size equal to 1/100th of `total_liquidity - LP exposure`.
 This would ensure lines are never adjusted
-- it is worth pointing out LP exposure != total assets in pool, since counterparties could place bets on other side of the same spread
+- it is worth pointing out `total_liquidity - LP exposure >= total_bets_placed` since counterparties could place bets on other side of the same spread
+- book would never be at risk of losing more money than provided under these parameters, it's always +EV for LPers + book over long time horizon, assuming lines are accurate

 *Incentives*:
 - all lines are -108 rather than -110, LPers still take massive profits bc 1600 BP spread, users get the best odds in town
-- if users bet w token there is no spread (higher risk for LPs but we make more money bc buying our token)
+- could implement fairly basic tokenomics where users get better lines if betting w our token